Some interesting articles about Steadicams

 positions no longer work.

-There are obviously safety implications with crane shots - you need to
+shots.
+There are obviously safety implications with crane shots - you

-be secured safely when you're at height but still be able to be released
+need to be secured safely when you're at height but still be able to be

-quickly when you reach the ground.
-As far as the shot is concerned, the
+released quickly when you reach the ground.
+As far as the shot is

-trick is to conceal the transition between being on and off the crane
+concerned, the trick is to conceal the transition between being on and

+off the crane platform.
+You do this using the arm to continue the

+downward motion as the crane stops at the ground and you step off the

 platform.
-You do this using the arm to continue the downward motion as

-the crane stops at the ground and you step off the platform.
-The technique

-is reversed for stepping onto a platform to crane up.
+The technique is reversed for stepping onto a platform to

 The next clip on tape is a crane shot from 'One from the heart (1982).